 The depth of our clinical expertise and the breadth of our research programs allow us to train medical students and to produce the next generation of psychiatrists and scientists to be clinical and research leaders.

-We are ranked as the top psychiatry program (2011) in the United States for clinical care according to U.S. News and World Report.
+We are ranked among the very top psychiatry programs in the United States for clinical care according to U.S. News and World Report.

 Our department treats a higher percentage of medically compromised psychiatric patient than any other hospital in Maryland.